TomaszDebski/Spring-Rest-HATEOAS/README.md

 # Spring Rest HATEOAS

+============
 A tutorial project on how to use and test Spring HATEOAS.
-============

-# User technologies:
+# Used technologies: